 CTR varies between different Niche

-CTR as well as CPC can, in fact, vary seasonally.
-The Adsense team mentions about this on its support page.
+CTR, as well as CPC can, in fact, vary seasonally.
+The Adsense team has mentioned this on its support page.
 For instance, there are countless blogs out there who claim to have higher CTR on weekends.
-While some have pretty low impressions throughout holidays, some feel that the holiday season, can generate huge variations in CTR.
-Of course, these variations vary from website to website, considerably depending upon the visitor demographics.
+While some have pretty low impressions throughout holidays and feel that the holiday season can result in huge variations in CTR.

-CTR varies on the basis of your Visitor Profile
+CTR varies on the basis of your Visitor’s Profile

-It has been repeatedly reported that websites and blogs with higher level of repeat (loyal) readers have lower click-through-rate as compared to the ones that have high search engine traffic.
-The only logical reason to this problem is that your loyal readers become blind to not only your website design, but also the ad positioning, which is why Continuous Ad optimization is needed for a website to maintain a higher CTR.
-Repeat visitors mainly look at the content, you share with them, so mixing ads in the content, makes sense too.
-Search-Engine visitors, on the other hand, are mostly looking for specific information.
-They normally take action, which puts them in an information gathering mode.
-As a result, they are more likely to click the ads on your website or blog.
+It has been repeatedly reported that websites and blogs with higher levels of repeat (loyal) readers have lower click-through-rate as compared to the ones that have high search engine traffic.
+The only logical reason for this problem is that your loyal readers become blind to not only your website design, but also the ad positioning, which is why Continuous Ad optimization is needed for a website to maintain a higher CTR.

 Another group of readers is the one that is referred to your website or blog by another website.
 Such readers can choose any course of action, depending entirely on what the referrer is all about.
-However, most of the times, CTR is low for such readers.
-Therefore, do not expect too much from refered traffic.
+However, CTR is low for such readers mostly.
+Therefore, do not expect too much from referral traffic.

 What’s around the Ad unit?

-There are many design factors that can affect the CTR.
-You need to be very careful here though.
-You should not, in any case, draw extra attention on the ads by creating animated graphics or putting them inside a obtrusively colored box.
-This will only lead to an account ban.
-However, there are many Adsense publishers out there who have developed some subtle, clever ways to draw the attention of their readers towards the ads.
+There are also many design related factors that can affect the CTR.
+Publishers need to be careful to not draw extra attention to the ads by creating animated graphics or putting them inside an obtrusively colored box, as this can lead to banning of their account.

-One important technique that does not break any Adsense TOS is to utilize the areas around your advertisements to your advantage.
-However, Stats have shown that advertisements perform far better on a clear, white background and white space around them.
-Why don’t you test between different designs, and see what happens?
+One important technique that does not break any Adsense TOS is to utilize areas around your advertisements to your advantage.
+However, stats have shown that advertisements perform far better on a clear, white background and white space around them.
+Publishers should ideally run tests between different designs to see what works for them.

 Placement/Location of the advertisements

-An important factor for click-through-rate is the design and positioning of the advertisements on your blog or website.
-For instance, if you put the ads on the very bottom of the page, there is a chance that very few people will see them, which will definitely result in very low CTR.
-You don’t want that, do you?
+Another important factor that affects CTR is the design and positioning of the advertisements on your blog or website.
+For instance, if you put the ads on the very bottom of the page their viewability may decrease, which will result in low CTR.
 Therefore, you should always position the ads where they can be seen and clicked easily.
 The same is the case with the colors you choose for the ads.
-Select the right colors and you are definitely going to improve your CTR.

 - Place ads above the fold.

-- Using Wider, instead of longer Ad units.
+- Use wider, instead of longer Ad units.

-- Using either a similar or contrasting color theme [Test what works best].
+- Use either a similar or contrasting color theme [Test what works best].

 Click-Through-Rate varies depending on other option to ‘click’